Return to Common Sense

 Philosophy (Background, Issues, Objectives):

-Original Social Security (FICA) Program was originally designed as a temporary targeted program:
+Original Social Security (FICA) Program was designed as a temporary targeted program:

 Cash benefits plus